Swift 008.a

 The Swift 008.a is an open-wheel formula racing car, designed, developed and built by American company Swift Engineering, for use in the Formula Atlantic spec-series, between 1998 and 2001.
-It was powered by a naturally aspirated 1.6 L Toyota 4A-GE four-cylinder engine, producing 240 hp, which drove the rear wheels through a 5-speed Hewland sequential gearbox.
+It was powered by a naturally aspirated 1.6 L Toyota 4A-GE four-cylinder engine, producing 240 hp, which drove the rear wheels through a 5-speed Hewland NST sequential gearbox.
 It was succeeded by the 014.a in 2002.